 If you have any questions or need more information please contact John Beer or Roger Everson at email@example.com.

 |Thursday – 5th July||Talk – “Engineering Drawings” – John Beer|

 |Thursday – 2nd August||Course on Microsoft Office Programs – Paul Brown (Powerpoint in particular)|

-For the July 5 and August 2 dates we have planned a talk by a member of Aston Clinton and possibly a course on the Office programs.
+August 2 – We are hoping to run a workshop on the Office programs.
 In particular Powerpoint which I hope will be lead by Paul Brown (remember his lecture).
 Please let us know if you are interested in the course and any aspect of office in particular.

 Sept 5 – Note a Wednesday.
 We have booked a visit to the Shuttleworth museum and gardens.
 For the Shuttleworth Roger has just booked entrance to the Collection and two guides (max 18 per guide).
 If 24 people go that works out at £11.50 each!
 The tour lasts 2.5 hours.
 The café and gardens are available afterwards for those who want to use/see them.
 We plan to use own transport to get there.

 October 2 – Note a Tuesday.
 I have booked a visit to the Music Museum at Brentford.
 Nominal charge will be £8.50 which includes a guided tour and operation of some instruments.
 We plan to arrive at 12-00 midday for a 1-00 tour.
 We are planning own transport to get there.